blosshy/ecommerce-react/README.md

 ## Firebase

-Utilize this scheme of environment variables in the proyect:
+Utilize this scheme of environment variables in the project:

 -REACT_APP_apiKey=